1. Home

 Career path and progression

-You could move from small organisations to large public, private or voluntary sector HR departments.
+You could move from a smaller organisation to a larger public, private or voluntary sector HR department to further your career.

-You could take further training through part-time study or an apprenticeship to become a human resources manager.
+At work, you could train part-time or do an apprenticeship to become a HR manager.

-• become an HR specialist in an area like staff development or training
+• work as a HR specialist in an area like policy development, training or dispute mediation

-• set up your own consultancy to give recruitment or policy advice
+• set up your own consultancy to offer recruitment services and advice

 • work as a HR specialist in the Army or the Royal Air Force